datacarpentry/python-ecology-lesson/_episodes/06-visualization-ggplot-python.md

 yearly_counts
 ```

 When checking the result of the previous calculation, we actually have both the `year` and the `species_id` as a row index.
-W can reset this index to use them as column variable:
+We can reset this index to use both as column variable:

 ```python
 yearly_counts = yearly_counts.reset_index(name='counts')